§ 01 Grief and bereavement psychiatry

 Adjustment

-When loss is part of a broader transition (service, illness, or identity change), a wider adjustment frame may fit.
+When the loss is one part of a larger upheaval, service ending, illness, a life restructured, the wider frame may fit better.

 Explore adjustment care